Sphynx Cat Care & Health

 Feline Acne/Stud Tail

-• Always use stainless steel or ceramic feed and water containers.
+• Always use stainless steel or ceramic feed & water containers.

-• Wash bowls daily with hot water and washing up liquid, making sure to rinse well.
+• Wash bowls daily with hot water & washing up liquid, making sure to rinse well.

-Stud Tail can be helped by using a flannel or exfoliating gloves during the bath.
-There are also specific shampoos formulated to reduce excessive sebum production.
-The strongest of which should be used only with veterinary advice.
+Stud Tail removal be helped by using a flannel or wearing exfoliating gloves during the cat’s bath.
+There are specific shampoos formulated to reduce excessive sebum production, the strongest of which should be used only with veterinary advice.

 Virbac Sebocalm is a shampoo product that is safe for regular use (see Products page)